- ACRONYMS AND DEFINITIONS

 - Gastrointestinal (GI) side effects

-- The table below gives the incidence of GI side effects during the first and second years of use
+- Incidences of GI side effects during the first and second years of use are provided in the table below

 ---|---|---|